 The Department of Defense (DoD) offers a number of research funding opportunities for early career faculty, with the long-term goal of developing the next generation of academic scientists, engineers and mathematicians in strategic disciplines whose research aligns with agency mission and priorities.
-For current opportunities, search Grants.gov and/or visit the DoD Current Opportunities webpage.
-Visit our Working with DoD webpage to access funding workshop recordings and other resources.
+For current opportunities, search Grants.gov.

 Want to learn about how to go after and win DoD funding?
 Watch to our November 2021 workshop here.